CarlosBarrera72/SampleCode/README.md

 <h2>I am Carlos Barrera a Full Stack Software Engineer, based out of Southern California Los Angeles.</h2>

 Being told you cant do something or wont be able to succeed in a certain area is my place to shine.
-I love to prove people wrong no task is impossible if you have time and commitment to it.
-I am new to the tech field after serving 8 years in the United States Marine Corps where I learned that proving everyone who doubts me wrong.
+I love to prove people wrong no task is impossible if you dedicate time and commitment to it.
+I am new to the tech field after serving 8 years in the United States Marine Corps where I learned that proving everyone who doubts my skills is where i rise up to the occasion and succeed where everyone else may see downfalls.

 I enjoy building, creating, and fixing applications for easier client services.
 Langueages that I am familiar with are: C#, JavaScript, and SQL.